Landflier/AcademicWebsite/content/projects/chip-design/gilbert-cell/index.md

 | Calculation (nf=1) | NMOS | 6 | 0.06 | 10 | 1.0 | 1.5 | 0.97 | 1.65 |
 | Simulation (nf=1)  | NMOS | 5.7 | 0.057 | 10 | 1.0 | 1.5 | 0.99 | 0.99 |

-Then, the entire biasing network was simulated, with some test resistances connected to the current bias outputs.
+Then, the entire biasing network was simulated, with some test resistances connected to the current bias outputs, to measure the output current.

 #### References